 While expectancy and instrumentality are cognition, valence is based on an individual’s ethic or principle, thus making it a challenging task for the managers to set rewards.
 For valence to be positive, the outcomes must be able to address an individual’s needs, desires, values, preferences, goals, etc.

-A reward, no matter how attractive it is, it won’t be able to influence an individual unless the person realizes the benefits from it.
-Therefore, the management team should consider factors like life style, marital status, age and goal of individual employee before setting any rewards.
+A reward, no matter how attractive it is, it won’t be able to influence an individual unless the person realizes the benefits of it.
+Therefore, the management team should consider factors like lifestyle, marital status, age and goal of the individual employee before setting any rewards.

 Summary of Expectancy Theory of Motivation